qawemlilo/blog/posts/2013-10-22_gruntjs-a-look-at-gruntexec.md

 Lately, Grunt has completely taken over my development process.
 In one of my previous posts I explained [how I use Gruntjs to develop Joomla! extenstions](http://blog.ragingflame.co.za/2013/9/30/how-i-use-gruntjs-to-build-joomla-extensions).

-Today I would like to take a closer look at one of Gruntjs plugins that I have been using, [grunt-exec](https://github.com/jharding/grunt-exec). [grunt-exec](https://github.com/jharding/grunt-exec) is a plugin for executing shell commands.
+Today I would like to take a closer look at one Gruntjs plugin that I have been using, [grunt-exec](https://github.com/jharding/grunt-exec). [grunt-exec](https://github.com/jharding/grunt-exec) is a plugin for executing shell commands.
 I have 2 shell commands that I use the most when working on a project:

 The first one removes the backup files created by text editors.
 It filters all files ending with the charecter `~` in the current working directory and sub-directories.
 I run this command everytime I perform a clean up.